jaaamesey/run-with-worker/README.md

 ## What this library does

-This library currently exposes a `runWithWorker` function.
-This function allows a provided function to run inside a worker, and returns a `Promise` wrapping the result of that function.
+You can use `runWithWorker` to easily run a function inside a worker, which will return a `Promise` wrapping the result of that function.

-This works by creating an ephemeral `Worker` that exists solely for the lifetime of the task being completed, and sneakily executing the provided function in that `Worker` instead of the main thread.
+This works by creating an ephemeral `Worker` that exists solely for the lifetime of the task being completed, and sneakily executing the provided function in said `Worker` instead of the main thread.

 Here's an example:
 ```ts